odoo/owl/doc/v3/owl/reference/props.md

 ```

 Note that it is not mandatory, if a component does not need to forward its
-slots to a child, there is usually no need to mention them in the props
+slots to a child, there is usually no need to mention them in the useProps
 function.

 ## Props comparison